Want to find anyone’s email address for free by name alone?

 Guess, then confirm

-Thus, if you wanted to get in touch with Dharmesh Shah at HubSpot, you’d have a good shot by using an email like [email protected].
+So, for example, if you wanted to get in touch with Dharmesh Shah at HubSpot, you could try using an email like [email protected].

 However, this isn’t always foolproof.

 Large companies might have different formats across departments.
-Early founders and employees at a mid-sized company might also have different patterns than later employees.
+Early founders and employees at mid-sized companies might also have different patterns than later employees.

-To confirm whether you’ve guessed the right address, move on to step #2 below.
+To confirm whether you’ve guessed the right address, there’s lots of software to help you.

 Use a lookup tool

-Probably the best tool to lookup an email right now is SellHack.
+One of the best tools to lookup an email right now is SellHack.
 It’s delightfully easy to use:

 Plug in the first and last name of your target, their business, their mail domain, and hit Search.